 Venues want to be sure large events go off without a hitch or, if there is a hitch, they want to be sure it's not their fault.
-With that in mind, they create carefully crafted Banquet Event Orders (BEOs) which event coordinators must sign.
-While it might be hard to sue if a BEO is not followed to the letter, it is to all intents and purposes a legal contract; certainly, it should be read carefully before it is signed.
+With that in mind, they provide carefully crafted Banquet Event Orders (BEOs) which event coordinators must sign.
+While it might be hard to sue if a BEO is not followed to the letter, it is a legal contract and should be read carefully before it is signed.

-Nearly every major event planned at a hotel or special event facility requires a Banquet Event Order or BEO, which is a contract that outlines every detail of the event.
-If you're an event planner, you'll want to become familiar with BEO's so that you're able to ensure that all details are covered correctly.
+Nearly every major event planned at a hotel or special event facility requires a BEO, which is a contract that outlines every detail of the event.
+If you're an event planner, you'll want to become familiar with BEOs so that you're able to ensure that all details are covered correctly.

 Check that the following is outlined in the general section of the BEO:

 - Onsite contact’s information, including a cell phone number

 - Use of the space for the day of the event (double-check to be sure that the spaces mentioned are the spaces you toured)

 - Setup, start, and end times for the event